parmesan honey butter sweet potato stacks

 Instructions

-- Stack the sweet potatoes in the prepared muffin tins, starting from larger slices on the bottom and smaller slices on top.
-Fill each tin to the top.
+• Stack the sweet potatoes in the prepared muffin tins, starting from larger slices on the bottom and smaller slices on top.
+Fill each tin slightly over the top – the potatoes will shrink when they bake.
 Spoon any remaining honey butter over the potatoes.